johnsont490/Structures-Package/README.md

-# PythonProject
+# Structures Package
-A statics/structures package that can solve general problems and automatically generate beam illustrations and shear force/bending moment diagrams.
+This is a statics/structures package that can solve general problems and automatically generate beam illustrations and shear force/bending moment diagrams.
+It also includes a module on machine learning for calculating hardness from materials data.

 ## Beam Solver Module